tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can_3.h.md

 #define AO_CAN_BAUD_SAMPLE_THRICE_3 (true)
 ```

-Defines whether to sample each bit thrice.
+Defines whether to sample the bus line three times at the sample point.

 ## `AO_CAN_BAUD_SJW_3`